 As seen from the above there is no guarantee of success in IVF also involves expensive treatment.
-In spite of all these factors 4million children were said to be born following IVF procedure.
-However, IVF should form last effort in your fight against the infertility.
+In spite of all these factors, 4million children were said to be born following IVF procedure.
+However, IVF should form last effort in your fight against infertility.

 Anovulation is not just a fertility disorder.
 It is a signal of deteriorating overall health.
 Doing the same things like Clomid cycles and checking charts does not bring any luck.
 The delay could damage reproductive organs irreversibly and put your health at serious risk.

 If you are trying to conceive for more than two years and worried about whether you can get pregnant…It is the time for C.H.A.N.G.E… So you won’t MISS the FUTURE.